 While increasing the number of employees seems to be the best course of action to fill the skills gap, there are also other ways.
 Some examples are conducting cybersecurity training for new hires, opening avenues for professional development within the company, and investing in cyber technologies.

 26. The information security market is projected to grow by 8.5%, reaching $170.4 billion.

 In a forecast analysis by Gartner, the global information security market is anticipated to grow enormously.
 The spending on security products and services by the organizations in the coming years will spur growth.

 It’s only through well-invested online security systems that businesses have higher chances to stop intrusions and unauthorized access.

-27. The cybersecurity facts about global crime cite that it will hit $6 trillion in 2021—the third-largest economy after China and the US.
+27. Cyber security future trends about global crime cite that it will hit $6 trillion in 2021—the third-largest economy after China and the US.

 (Source: Cybersecurity Ventures)